Frequently Asked Questions

 I keep the methods I use for creating my pieces private.
-I know that many artists would like to try creating a piece with a skull they have, but daily I get tagged in photos from artists actively working to make cheap copies of my work.
+I know that many artists would like to try creating a piece with a skull they have, but I respectfully decline to share this information.

 "Would you ever do a --(Insert rare, unusual or endangered animal) skull in your style?"

 There is a narrow window of species I work with and I verify the conservation status of each one.
-I do not work with most big trophy species (think Africa) or most birds, as well as big cats.
-I absolutely never, ever, work with bats due to their over harvest for collections and art.
+I do not work with almost any birds, bats, or most large predators (big cats, wolves, etc).
+However, I do enjoy working with high quality replicas of these species and post them for sale when I can.